Community Service Committee

 Disability Service Committee

-Members of this committee have an opportunity to participate in the long-history of our Club’s focus and service of helping others maintain a relatively normal lifestyle, no matter what their disability.
-Our Club’s long history with Glendale Feilbach elementary school and the Ability Center have created regularly promoted committee and club projects.
-Among them include a day at the Toledo Zoo with students from Glendale Feilbach, and an art day at the Toledo Museum of Art.
-This committee manages all grant requests for any type of disability and meets 4-5 times per year.
+Committee members have an opportunity to participate in the long-history of our Club’s focus and service of helping others maintain a relatively normal lifestyle, no matter what their ability.
+Our Club’s history with Glendale Feilbach Elementary School and the Ability Center have created regularly promoted committee and club projects.
+Among them last year included a day at the Toledo Zoo and the Toledo Museum of Art day at the Glass Pavilion.
+This committee manages all grant requests for any type of disability and meets 6-8 times a year.
 The Disability Service Committee studies the needs and challenges of the disabled community and recommends steps and procedures to provide solutions.

 International Service Committee